fblondiaux/ErroneousDelayCompensationET/README.md

 This code is provided under the GPL-3.0 license.
 See the LICENSE.md file for details.

 ## Reference

-This code is a part of research article titled : "Erroneous compensation for long-latency feedback delays as origin of Essential Tremor."
+This code is a part of research article:
+> 🥈 Blondiaux, F., Colmant, L., Lebrun, L., Hanseeuw, B., & Crevecoeur, F. (2024).
+Erroneous compensation for long-latency feedback delays as origin of Essential Tremor. bioRxiv, 2024-01.

 For any questions or issues, please refer to the corresponding author of the publication.